Author Information

 Frequently Asked Questions (FAQ)

-The next book by Carole Boston Weatherford, Rap It Up!, will be published in March 2025.
+The next book by Carole Boston Weatherford, My Daddy Is Everything, will be published in April 2026.

 The first book by Carole Boston Weatherford, Freedom on the Menu, was published in February 2005.